Way of Council

 Council is a practice of speaking and listening from the heart.
 We come together in a circle that creates a container for empathy and honesty.

 The ancient form of Council is a practice that moves us to a deeper, more compassionate level of communicating and being.

-The call of Council was a natural means of communication for our indigenous ancestors.
-Story was a way of maintaining the connection to the myths, gods and spirits and of keeping the ways of the tribe alive.
-The ancient form of Council embraces the sacred in all life and is a spiritual practice that moves one to a compassionate deeper level of communicating and being.
+The call of Council has been a natural means of communication for ancient people.
+Story is a way of maintaining a connection to the myths, gods and spirits and of keeping the ways of traditions alive.
+The ancient form of Council embraces the sacred in all life and is a spiritual practice that moves us to a compassionate deeper level of communicating and being.

 In modern times the core practice of Council sets a container for empathy and honesty.
-It provides a way of bearing witness and of peacemaking that accepts diversity in our self and each other, and helps cultivate non-hierarchical power.
+It provides a way of bearing witness and of peacemaking that accepts diversity in ourselves and each other and helps cultivate non hierarchical power.
 When in Council we step into a timeless space and spirit moves through us.
 We experience the deep connection to all life.

 Council is not about fixing things and being right.
-It is a practice of speaking and listening from the heart – a means of opening to heartfelt compassionate expression and non-judgemental acceptance of how and who and where people are.
-Council is a practice of witnessing – self, other and the environment at one and the same time.
-Council is a teaching that brings intention, acceptance and authentic speaking to the centre of ones heart, creating the possibility for truly engaged relationship, the understanding of community and an opening to wholeness.
+It is a practice of speaking and listening from the heart; a means of opening to heartfelt compassionate expression and non judgmental acceptance of how and who and where people are.
+Council is a practice of witnessing self, others and the environment at one and the same time.
+It is a teaching that brings intention, acceptance and authentic speaking to the centre of our hearts, creating the possibility for truly engaged relationships, the understanding of community and an opening to wholeness.

 How do we embrace the form of Council?

 We need two or more people in a circle, a ‘talking piece’ to focus attention and a few chosen intentions.